Linux for terrified biologists

 conda install -c conda-forge nano # installs newer version of nano editor from the conda-forge channel

-Conda-forge is probably the most important channel for all things conda.
-You will find a lot of useful packages there, lot of which are missing from default channels or only present in older version (as does nano in the example above).
+in the example above).
 The Bioconda channel depends on conda-forge to build a lot of the packages.
 This means that if you install packages from bioconda channel, you should also include conda-forge.
-The easiest way is to just add both channels to conda configuration using conda config --add channels command, which you can find in the bioconda instructions.
-After adding the channels, you don’t have to specify them anymore with the -c option.
+The easiest way is to just add both channels to conda configuration using conda config --add channels

-Another useful package in conda-forge channel is tmux, discussed before.
+, discussed before.
 You can install it with this command:

 conda install -c conda-forge tmux